bazel-contrib/SIG-rules-authors/proto-grpc.md

 At its most basic level, the task of working with Protobuf and gRPC `.proto` files is much the same as outside of Bazel: we execute the Protobuf Compiler `protoc` with the necessary arguments, environment and plugins to get it to produce a desired set of files or libraries for any specific language.
-For those unfamiliar with protoc, it is a small compiler executable that parses sets of `.proto` formatted files and executes plugins to write a set of output source code files.
+For those unfamiliar with `protoc`, it is a small compiler executable that parses sets of `.proto` files and executes plugins to write a set of output source code files.
 These files implement the interfaces for working with the messages and services in the language supported by the plugin.